Jagdish20222/Bank_Management_System/README.md

 ![java__](https://github.com/user-attachments/assets/7034c956-3b14-410d-bf3a-d881309c9794)

+To see the demonstration of the project, [click here](https://drive.google.com/file/d/1Te_w86y4BBXfrWVGit8qJbyacnPimbIj/view?usp=drive_link)

 ## Project Overview

 The Bank Management System is a Java-based application designed to manage various banking operations such as user registration, account management, transactions, and balance inquiries.
 The system aims to provide a seamless and secure banking experience for users.